Noticeable changes in the sky usually take thousands of years to happen. Your kids noticeably change everyday if you’re paying attention.

 I’ll still be out there plugging away and capturing the sky, but in a more automated fashion, without staring at a computer screen for hours-on-end.
 In the last six weeks I’ve captured about 2 hours on M13, and 2 hours on M101 that I haven’t even processed.
 I have no problem with that.
 I’m sure my wife and daughters don’t have a problem with it either.

 This hobby is amazing, and can change the way you think about everything.
-It’s incredibly intricate and time consuming.
-A lot of people don’t understand why we put up with it and will think you’re just wasting time.
+It’s also incredibly intricate and time consuming.
+A lot of people don’t understand why we put up with it and will think you’re just wasting time, but they’ve never seen to core of M42 come through your screen after just a few seconds of exposure.
 Do what you can to to automate as much as you can when you need to so you don’t regret missing life later.
-If you miss an object during a given season, I can guarantee you it’ll be back next year.
+If you miss an object during a given season, I guarantee it’ll be back next year.

 Clear Skies – KA